odanlumeneromoselejude/Building-a-Neural-Network-from-scratch-with-python/README.md

 test.py is where we actuall put the code into practice

 # How to implement
-1) Create an object of the train class and pass all the required parameters (training inputs, training outputs, learning rate, epoch, activation function and input so the neural network predicts its out put train = train(input
+Create an object of the train class and pass all the required parameters (training inputs, training outputs, learning rate, epoch, activation function and input so the neural network predicts its output

 train = train(inputs=np.array([[0, 1, 0], [0, 0, 1], [1, 0, 0], [1, 1, 0], [1, 1, 1]]),
               outputs=np.array([[1, 0, 0, 1, 1]]),